Eugenics in California: Madrigal v. Quilligan

 Dolores Madrigal entered the University of Southern California's medical center on October 12, 1973, in order to give birth to her second child.
 During her time in labor, she was given a consent form and coerced by doctors into having a tubal ligation, effectively sterilizing her.
 Madrigal insisted that "No one at the medical center informed me that a tubal ligation operation was going to be performed on me.
 No one at the medical center informed me of what a tubal ligation operation consists nor of its permanent effects" (Enoch, 5).
 Rebecca M. Kluchin found while researching the case that "Physicians preferred to perform cesarean sections and tubal ligations in tandem to minimize risks associated with infection and anesthesia, as well as to reduce medical costs.
 It appears that at this hospital physicians who performed emergency cesarean sections sometimes used the opportunity to persuade a woman to accept permanent contraception".

 In July 1976, Madrigal sued the University of Southern California medical center, accompanied by Guadalupe Acosta, Estela Benavides, Consuelo Hermosillo, Georgina Hernandez, Maria Hurtado, Maria Figueroa, Rebecca Figueroa, Jovita Rivera, and Helena Orozco.
 Each of the nine other women who joined the class action lawsuit complained of similar proceedings.
 Together, these 10 chicanas decided to sue the USC medical center, contending that they had never given their informed consent to have the tubal ligation procedure performed.
-Karen Benker testified concerning discussions with then head of Obstetrics and Gynecology, Dr. Edward James Quilligan, in which he asserted that "poor minority women in L.A.
+Karen Benker testified concerning discussions with then head of Obstetrics and Gynecology, Edward James Quilligan, in which he asserted that "poor minority women in L.A.
 County were having too many babies; that it was a strain on society; and that it was good that they be sterilized".

 Despite Benker's testimony and other corroborating evidence, Judge Jesse Curtis ruled in favor of the defendants, stating that there had been nothing more than "a breakdown in communication between the patients and the doctors" (Stern 1135).
 He went on to say that it was appropriate for an obstetrician to believe that a tubal ligation could help diminish overpopulation as long as they did not attempt to "overpower the will of his patients".